Quick Summary

 These companies conduct social surveys on a large scale.
 Those fluent in the local culture are suited for this.
 They can connect with people to carry out such surveys.
 A similar job within the scope of sociology in India is that of a Market Research Analyst.
 They help companies realize what products and services people want and identify consumer trends to set selling prices.

 Sociologists in media research houses study the effects of mass media.
 This research adds to their social experience.
-It is concerned with mainstream media’s impact.
-It explores how media controls the transfer and access to information.
+It is concerned with the mainstream media’s impact.
+It explores how the media controls the transfer and access to information.

 Sociologists use rational and qualitative methods to build media theories.
 They study how media and social structure are related.